fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 keys are described below:

 software
-  Either 'IVP', 'Mantid', or 'SasView' (case insensitive).
+  Either 'IVP', 'Mantid', 'SasView', or 'SpinW' (case insensitive).

   This defines whether to use an IVP format, Mantid, or SasView to generate the model.
   The 'Mantid' software also supports Mantid's MultiFit functionality, which requires the parameters listed here to be defined slightly differently.
   More information can be found in :ref:`multifit`.

+  For information on the 'SpinW' format, see :ref:`spinw_format`.

   **Licence** Mantid is available under a
   `GPL-3 Licence <https://github.com/mantidproject/mantid/blob/master/LICENSE.txt>`_.